This post may contain affiliate links. Please read our disclosure policy.

 4. Smash the avocado and assemble.
 Combine the avocado and the wasabi paste with a small pinch of salt in a bowl and smash it down using a potato masher or a fork.
 Dollop the avocado on the rice cake, top with the prepared salmon, and place a jalapeno slice on top.
 You can also sprinkle with toasted sesame seeds if you like.

-1. Can I use tuna instead of salmon?
-You can also use sush-grade ahi tuna for this recipe if you prefer that over salmon.
+You can also use sushi-grade ahi tuna for this recipe if you prefer it over salmon.

-2. Will Jasmine rice work for this recipe?
-I’ve only tested this recipe with sushi rice so unfortunately, I’m not sure.
+Will Jasmine rice work for this recipe?

-3. How do you make sushi rice in the instant pot?
 I add 1¼ cup of short grain rice that’s been thoroughly rinsed to my liner with 1¼ cups of water.
 Cover and cook for 5 minutes on high pressure, and then allow a 10 minutes natural pressure release.

-4. Can I crisp the rice cakes in an air fryer?
 You can but unfortunately, the rice cakes don’t get as crispy as they do when fried in a pan.
 You can spray them with cooking spray and cook for 8-10 minutes on 375ºF.

 If you like this recipe, you might also like: